danie16arrido/api_tournament_manager/devops.md

 ALTER ROLE
 postgres=# \du

+$ rails new project-name --api --database=postgresql

-change pg gem in rails for it to work gem 'pg', '0.20' then bundle install and rake db:setup
+change pg gem in the gemfile for it to work gem 'pg', '0.20' then bundle install and rake db:setup